EmilRyberg/P8LH7Grounding/README.md

 7. The last command should open up RViz with MoveIt!
 The robot in WeBots and RViz should have the same pose, if everything worked as expected.
 You can now play around with planning trajectories in RViz, which should move the "real" WeBots simulation.

 Note that the controller in WeBots have to be set to `<extern>`.
 There is also a `ros` controller which enables interfacing directly with WeBots objects using topics / services.

+## Speech to text
+To get speech to text working, several libraries need to be installed - some compiled from source.

+For Azure Cognitive Services (what we are using now):
+1. `pip install azure-cognitiveservices-speech`

+## Running the code
+Make sure that ROS, cv_bridge, UR-ROS and this workspace is sourced when running the code.
+It is very important that cv_bridge is BEFORE ROS in PYTHONPATH environment variable (ROS should preferably be the last).
+1. `roslaunch dialog_flow hri_backbone_launch.launch azure_key:=[api key to Azure]`
+2. `rosrun bin_picking moveit_interface_node.py` - IMPORTANT: Needs to be python 2!
+3. `Run dialog_flow.py` NOTE: The import paths for the dialog_flow.py does not allow it to be run from terminal, without the correct PYTHONPATH set.
+To be able to run it without updating the import paths, source the ROS, cv_bridge and this workspace and start PyCharm and set all packages as "Sources root".
+Then run dialog_flow.py from PyCharm.

+If you want to visualize the robot in RViz: `roslaunch ur5_moveit_config moveit_rviz.launch config:=true`

 ### Examples of controlling WeBots directly using ROS
 These examples needs to have the controller in WeBots set to the `ros` controller.